 - Recovery Programs for people struggling with a substance use disorder and those who care about them.

-- Community Recovery Center (CRC) in Arlington Heights, IL offering education, resources, support, naloxone trainings, harm reduction supplies and treatment navigation.
-Our CRC provides workshops, seminars, recovery and support groups, group therapy programs, and continuing education for professionals (first responders, clinicians, prescribers, etc.).
+- Recovery Community Organization (RCO) in Arlington Heights, IL offering education, resources, support, naloxone trainings, harm reduction supplies and treatment navigation.
+We provide workshops, seminars, recovery and support groups, group therapy programs, and continuing education for professionals (first responders, clinicians, prescribers, etc.).
 Learn more by clicking here.

 - Substance-related grief loss support for members of the whole family.
 Learn more by clicking here.